 (1) Messrs.
-Andrews, Hendry and Nestor served on the board of directors of NFIC until the NFIC Acquisition in June 2017.
-Messrs.
 Andrews and Nestor and Ms. Bradford serve on the board of directors of TCG BDC II.
-The Company, TCG BDC II and, until the NFIC Acquisition, NFIC were part of the Fund Complex during the year ended December 31, 2017.
-Compensation amounts shown include compensation such Directors received from the Company, TCG BDC II and, until the NFIC Acquisition, NFIC for services rendered during the fiscal year ended December 31, 2017.
-TCG BDC III has not elected to be regulated as a BDC or commenced operations and thus TCG BDC III was not part of the Fund Complex during the fiscal year ended December 31, 2017.
-(2) Ms. Bradford was appointed to the Board in October 2017 to fill the vacancy resulting from the death of Mr. Hendry in September 2017.
+The Company and TCG BDC II are part of the Fund Complex.
+Compensation amounts shown include compensation such Directors received from the Company and TCG BDC II for services rendered during the fiscal year ended December 31, 2019.
+TCG BDC III, Inc. ("TCG BDC III") has not elected to be regulated as a BDC or commenced operations and thus TCG BDC III was not part of the Fund Complex during the fiscal year ended December 31, 2019.